OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 ...
 ```

 4.2.
-Using `onefabric audit` command to inspect additional details:  the example depicts full 18-link connectivity for the active partitions 1 and 2.
+Run `onefabric audit` to inspect additional details:  the example depicts full 18-link connectivity for the active partitions 1 and 2.

 ```bash
 oneadmin@opennebula-gpu01:~$ onefabric audit --host 0